LEONARDO DA VINCI GALLERIES

-From December 10th, 2019 the National Museum of Science and Technology hosts the New Leonardo da Vinci Galleries, the world’s largest permanent exhibition dedicated to Leonardo as engineer, humanist and nature explorer.
+From December 10th, 2019 the National Museum of Science and Technology Leonardo da Vinci hosts the Leonardo da Vinci Galleries, the world’s largest permanent exhibition dedicated to Leonardo as engineer, humanist and nature explorer.

 The project completely revolutionized the historic exhibition dedicated to Leonardo, with which the museum opened to the public in 1953.